hombit/freddi/Readme.md

 Also you can use `freddi.ini` configuration file to store options.
 This [INI file](https://en.wikipedia.org/wiki/INI_file) contains lines `option=value`, option names are the as provided by the help message above.
 Command line option overwrites configuration file option.
-For example [see default](https://github.com/hombit/freddi/blob/master/freddi.ini) `freddi.ini`.
+For example, [see default](https://github.com/hombit/freddi/blob/master/freddi.ini) `freddi.ini`.

 Paths where this file is searched are `./freddi.ini` (execution path),